bretlowery/snakrAWS/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Add it to systemctl and start the service:
+15. Add it to systemctl and start the service:
 ```
 $ sudo systemctl enable your.snakraws.com-net-gov-whatever.service
 $ sudo systemctl start your.snakraws.com-net-gov-whatever
 ```
-Check the error log:
+16. Finally, check the error log.
+If everything is running, test your site!
 ```
 $ cat /var/log/your.snakraws.com-net-gov-whatever/errors.log
 ```